adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 References
 ----------
-[Firebase Reference](https://firebase.google.com/docs/reference/js/)
+** NOTE: The web application will be derived from Firechat and Firepad (with modified functionalities) ** [Firebase Reference](https://firebase.google.com/docs/reference/js/)
 [Firechat Reference](https://firechat.firebaseapp.com/docs/)
 [Firepad Reference](https://firepad.firebaseapp.com/docs/)
-** NOTE: The web application will be derived from Firechat and Firepad (with modified functionalities) **

 Overall Description
 ===================
 This section give the entire overview of the system that the DuoMonkeyEditor is composed of as well as the interactions with other applications or systems.

 Product Perspective
 -------------------
+The DuoMonkeyEditor is composed of two components: the webpage and the Firebase server.
+The web